jazir555/Linux-Performance-Optimizations/README.md

 # Linux-Performance-Optimizations

-A collection of 140 little known Linux Performance optimization commands for Wordpress and Gaming Performance
+A collection of 140 little known Linux optimization commands for Wordpress and Gaming Performance (as well as battery life for Linux devices with Batteries such as the Steam Deck and network performance).

 Formatting is a WIP due to how many optimizations there are, commands will be bolded soon.